Add data to a composite index

 - Drag the Korean field into the statistics panel.
 Click Calculate.

-- Right-click the Third Quartile value for Korean, point to
+- Right-click the Q3 value for Korean, point to

-Next, from the tracts already selected, you will keep the ones where older adults have inadequate access to food.
+Next, from the tracts already selected, you'll keep the ones where older adults have inadequate access to food.

 - On the ribbon, on the Map tab, in the Selection group, click Select By Attributes.